Arrow of Brahma

 The Arrow of Brahma is from Hindu writings.
 It is also an implement in a ritual of the Theravada Buddhists.

-Hindu History
+Hindu mythology

-In Hindu History, the god Rama (Ramachandra) faced the demon king of Sri-Lanka, Ravana.
+In Hindu mythology, the god Rama (Ramachandra) faced the demon king of Sri-Lanka, Ravana.
 Rama shot arrows and knocked off each of Ravana's ten heads, but new ones grew immediately.
 The new heads doubled Ravana's strength.
 Finally, Rama fired the arrow of Brahma that had been imparted to him by Agastya, a sage and heavenly historian, while Rama, Sita, and Lakshmana were exiled in Dandaka Forest.
 The arrow of Brahma burst Ravana's navel which contained the elixer, and returned to Rama's quiver.
 Ravana was destroyed and Rama was able to return home in victory.

 Appearance

 The arrow of Brahma that Rama shot had feathers of winds.
 The points were sun and flames.
 The shaft was Mount Meru, the hub of the universe and where Brahma lived.